RunSi/DEVWKS-2601/guide/step2.md

 ```

-The topology file has a numerous attributes and methods.
-To view the available methods then in the iPython session type
+The topology file has numerous attributes, objects and methods, to view these then in the iPython session type
 **testbed.** and press tab.
-Alternatively you can issued the following command within iPython
+Alternatively you can issue the following command within iPython

 ```python